mtamilselvan/ci.chef.iim/README.md

 * `node[:im][:user]` - User and Group name under which the server will be installed and running.
 Defaults to `"im"`.
 * `node[:im][:group]` -  Defaults to `"im-admin"`.
 * `node[:im][:user_home_dir]` - Home directory for im user.
 Ignored if im user is root.
-For non-root installs IM's registary will be found at user_home_dir/etc/.ibm/registry/InstallationManager.dat The registary path MUST NOT be equal to, a parent directory, or a subdirectory of base_dir.
+For nonAdmin access mode IM's registary will be found at user_home_dir/etc/.ibm/registry/InstallationManager.dat The registary path MUST NOT be equal to, a parent directory, or a subdirectory of base_dir.
 Defaults to `"/home/im"`.
 * `node[:im][:base_dir]` - Base installation directory.
 Defaults to `"/opt/IBM/InstallationManager"`.
 * `node[:im][:data_dir]` - Data directory.
 Defaults to `"/var/ibm/InstallationManager"`.
 * `node[:im][:install_zip][:file]` - The IM install zip file.
 Set this if the installer is on a local filesystem.
 Defaults to `"nil"`.
 * `node[:im][:install_zip][:url]` - The IM install zip url.
 Set this if the installer is on a remote fileserver.
+Defaults to `"nil"`.
+* `node[:im][:access_mode]` - Which mode to install IM in.
+Valid options are: 'admin' 'nonAdmin' and 'group'.
+Defaults to `"nonAdmin"`.
+* `node[:im][:secure_storeage_file]` - A default secure storage file which will be used only if the cookbook calling a provider does not supply it's own secure storage file.
+Defaults to `"nil"`.
+* `node[:im][:master_password_file]` - A default master password file which will be used only if the cookbook calling a provider does not supply it's own master password and secure storage files.
 Defaults to `"nil"`.

 # Recipes